Jacobvdb/Simple-Receipt/README.md

-Fiddlig around to learn how to create an app on Bkper
+This test app took me through all the steps to create a very simple Bkper App